Skip to content

 Strip away the frontier and what remains is the boring, defensible core — framed as information, not instruction:

-• Sleep (7–9 hours): the period when the brain’s glymphatic clearance is most active; chronically short sleep is one of the better-established accelerants of decline.
+• Sleep (7–9 hours): the period when the brain’s glymphatic clearance is most active (the founding measurements were made in sleeping mice, though the mechanism is now widely studied in humans); chronically short sleep is one of the better-established accelerants of decline.

 • Resistance and aerobic exercise: among the strongest evidence we have for compressing late-life frailty and supporting mitochondrial health.